anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 If Jesus was born on 25 December, he was circumcised on 1 January.

+* **Numbers 6.22-27** connects the Aaronic blessing with the Lord's name: 'So they shall put my name on the Israelites'.
+* **Psalm 8** says to the Lord, 'how glorious is your name'.
+* **Galatians 4.4-7** says that Jesus was 'born under the law', which explains why he was circumcised.
-* **Luke 2.15-21** says, 'After eight days had passed, it was time to circumcise the child; and he was called Jesus, the name given by the angel before he was conceived in the womb.' **Numbers 6.22-27** connects the Aaronic blessing with the Lord's name: 'So they shall put my name on the Israelites'. **Psalm 8** says to the Lord, 'how glorious is your name'. **Galatians 4.4-7** says that Jesus was 'born under the law', which explains why he was circumcised.
+* **Luke 2.15-21** says, 'After eight days had passed, it was time to circumcise the child; and he was called Jesus, the name given by the angel before he was conceived in the womb.'

 ## The Conversion of Paul (25 January)